dorshinar/blog/content/blog/creating-github-actions/creating-github-actions.md

       deployment: ${{ steps.deployment.outputs.deployment }}
   # ...following steps
 ```

+Do note that we're passing `${{ secrets.GITHUB_TOKEN }}` as a token input to our function.
+This tells Github to pass a special token that is kept in secret, so no snooping eyes will be able to get it and authenticate with our credentials.

 Now your deployment will be exposed as an environment variable to you test suite, and you will be able to access it with `process.env.deployment`.